acu192/channels-bug/README.md

 Linux, Python 3.7, and [this requirements.txt](requirements.txt).

+### Is it a problem with the ASGI server or a reverse proxy in the middle?

+No, there is no reverse proxy in this case.
+Also, the ASGI server is not the issue: You can see the bug surface when using either Daphne or Uvicorn.

 ### How to run?

 If you like Docker and don't have a localhost Redis server, do this: